1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 The [Academy Awards Database](http://awardsdatabase.oscars.org/ampas_awards/BasicSearchInput.jsp) displays all award nominations on a single page (pick award years 1927 to 2014 and click search).
 The Elements tab of the dev tools reveals the structure of the page:

-<src src='imgage/data-explore.gif'></src >
+<src src='image/data-explore.gif'></src >

 All the awards are contained within a single `dl` element.
-Each year and award type are denotated with `dt` and `div` elements, with the actual nominations are `table` elements interwoven - not nested - between.
+Each year and award type are denoted with `dt` and `div` elements, with the actual nominations are `table` elements interwoven - not nested - between.
 While `document.querySelectorAll` or the already loaded jQuery could be used to traverse the DOM, injecting D3 onto the page allows us to use the same API for gathering and displaying data.
 A little bit of javascrict in the console does the trick:

 ```javascript
 var script = document.createElement("script")